Welcome to the BLSA. As an organization of alumni, families, faculty, and friends of BLS, we unite to support our beloved school and one another.

 Stanley Miller ’48 introduced an annual giving effort as president in 1978.
 William Looney Jr. '49 became president in 1980 and expanded on the fund-raising initiative by forming the BLS Foundation, and he and then Headmaster Michael Contompasis ’57 spent the next five years contacting donors, traveling across the U.S. to meet with alumni.
 Until the mid-80s, the Association had no full-time staff, no alumni mailing list, and moderate expectations at best.
 “To the best of my knowledge, we were the first to do this — to form a foundation and try to raise some serious money for a public school,” Looney would say with pride.
 What had been a volunteer organization with limited resources and perspective in terms of regional connections transformed into a professional shop with international outreach.

 Until the mid-1990s, the Association of old had operated as two separate entities, with two boards, two sets of tax returns and one staff which focused on the fund-raising and the alumni-relations efforts for both.
 The BLS Foundation and Association merged in 1997.

-With approximately 20,000 living alumni and chapters from Los Angeles to New York, today the Association conducts an annual reunion program, BLSA on the Road visits with alumni across the United States and a professional fund-raising effort to support programs at both the school and the Association.
-Our website and print publications, like the BLSA Bulletin and Gratiae, help maintain and strengthen those ever-important relationships with alumni from the 1920's to the present, as well as BLS families and friends.
+With approximately 20,000 living alumni around the globe today, the Association conducts an annual reunion program, with an Alumni Day at BLS in the spring, and a professional fund-raising effort to support programs at both the school and the Association.
+Our website and publications, like the BLSA Bulletin, help maintain and strengthen those ever-important relationships with alumni from the 1920's to the present, as well as BLS families and friends.

 The BLSA has something for everyone.
-We invite you to get involved, to consider a gift of time, treasure or expertise and to share your ideas and feedback about the BLSA experience.
+We invite you to get involved, to consider a gift of time, treasure, or expertise, and to share your ideas and feedback.